realynnsio/tutorial-1/README.md

 **Answer:**
 I believe they do abide by F.I.R.S.T. principles since they're fast, isolated, repeatable, self-validating, and thorough.
-I also feel like i've already made as few tests as possible to cover all paths.
+I also feel like I've already made as few tests as possible to cover all paths.